asekerefe/Expandicon/README.md

 Expandicon
 ==========

-Expandicon is a console implementation to be used in Unity3D projects in order to change values and perform specific operations on GameObjects without interacting the Unity3D editor.
+Expandicon is a console implementation that can be used in Unity3D projects in order to change values and perform specific operations on GameObjects without interacting the Unity3D editor.

 Expandicon stands for '<b>Expandable Console</b>' which identifes its main feature: expandability.